 The first two years of this MEng are identical to that of the BEng.
-Towards the end of Part II you will be invited to transfer onto one of our specialist MEng programmes for Parts III and IV along with selecting your optional module/s for Part III.
+Towards the end of Part II you will be invited to select your optional modules for Part III or to transfer onto one of our specialist MEng programmes for Parts III and IV.